 Her mother looked over her tearing up.
 "Of course, and I love you so much sweetheart."

 "Good, you know you really should find someone instead of spending all your time with me, but I'm glad you're here."

 "Of course, I'll be here until you kick this thing.
 Shh, movie starting."
 She turned away hiding her tears.

 Harper worried about her mother.
-Since Dad picked up and left she'd turned into a mother hen, always around.
+Since Dad packed up and left she'd turned into a mother hen, always around.
 If love was powerful enough to stop cancer, Harper had no doubt she'd be cured by now.
 She hoped that when she was gone that her mother wouldn't cry too much and would move on.
-She wouldn't be alone.
+At least she wouldn't be alone.
 She'd have Grandma and Grandpa.
 They'd help her through it.

 She turned from those thoughts and tried to relax and drift into the familiar story.
-She still loved the story for all its flaws.
-The first movie had really captured the wonder of a magical world.
+She still loved the story despite all its flaws.
+The first movie was the best.
+It had really captured the wonder of a magical world.
 Maybe her mother needed it more than she did.
-Her mother needed to believe in miracles, and the story of a boy living through a deadly curse and living to be a hero was a miracle.
+Her mother needed to believe in miracles, and the story of a boy surviving a deadly curse and living on to become a hero was a miracle.